Laravel 10 One to Many Eloquent Relationship Tutorial

 Open any controller say DataController.php file from /app/Http/Controllers folder.

-Here, we have created two methods in which we use model methods as a property.
+Here, you can see two methods in which we used model methods as a property.

 <?php